GLOBAL MARKET-Shares edge down on wary growth outlook, though US data strong

 Brent crude oil slipped below $110 a barrel but stayed

-close to the top of its price range over the last three months,
+close to the top of its range over the last three months,

 underpinned by supply worries and evidence of strong oil demand